-Prague, Czech Republic – Czech production company JBJ Films has entered a co-production deal with Hollywood producer Cassian Elwes for its much anticipated Jan Žižka biopic.
-With an estimated budget of at least 275 million Czech crowns ($13 million), the film will become the most expensive Czech film of all time, surpassing Jan Sverák’s 2002 World Word II epic, Dark Blue World.
+Prague, Czech Republic – Czech production company JBJ Films has entered a co-production deal with Hollywood producer Cassian Elwes for its much anticipated Jan Zizka film.
+With an estimated budget of at least 275 million Czech crowns ($13 million), the biopic will become the most expensive Czech movie of all time, surpassing Jan Sverák’s 2002 World Word II epic, Dark Blue World.

 British-born Cassian Elwes is known for producing highly-rated movies such as Thank You For Smoking, Half Nelson, Blue Valentine, The Butler, Dallas Buyers Club, Elvis & Nixon, and, more recently, Netflix’s period drama, Mudbound.